fenago/apache-solr/lab_guides/Lab_9.md

 we got an overview of SolrCloud.
 Now we have a complete configured Solr with all the required configurations to meet any search request.
 In this lab, we will learn how Solr can be used with a web application and how to call APIs in different languages.
-We\'ll have an overview of various Client APIs supported by Solr.
+We'll have an overview of various Client APIs supported by Solr.
 Client API overview
 -------------------------------------